-Per default, the push button allows you to use up to four different listening programmes, and three wire-less accessories programmes.
+Per default, the push button allows you to use up to four different listening programs, and three wireless accessories programs.

-- Short press the push button (beep) to switch between programmes.
+- Short press the push button (beep) to switch between programs.
 You will then hear one or more beeps.
-The number of beeps indicates which programme you have selected (one beep = programme one, two beeps = programme two, etc.) - Press and hold for 1 second (short melody) until streaming begins.
+The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.) - Press and hold for 1 second (short melody) until streaming begins.
 If your hearing aids have been paired with more than one wireless device, pressing for one more second will switch to the next device.

-A short press will end streaming and start the programme you left.
+A short press will end streaming and start the program you left.